qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

   ```

-##### 3.1 (Optional) Add Virtualisation Layers
+##### 3.1 (Optional) Add Virtualization Layers

-- If you are using the `VirtualGateSet`, you can map virtualisation layers onto your existing physical or virtual gates using the `.add_layer()` method.
+- If you are using the `VirtualGateSet`, you can map virtualization layers onto your existing physical or virtual gates using the `.add_layer()` method.
 You must name the new virtual `source_gates` and input a transformation matrix.
 This does not need to map onto all of your existing physical or virtual gates.

   ```python
   # Add coarse tuning layer (virtual gates for overall dot positions)